InternetMaximalism/intmax2-docs/developers-hub/code-repository.md

 ## SDKs

 - [`intmax2-client-sdk`](https://github.com/InternetMaximalism/intmax2-client-sdk): TypeScript SDK for interacting with the INTMAX network (used by dApps).
+- [`intmax2-e2e`](https://github.com/InternetMaximalism/intmax2-e2e): End-to-end testing for the INTMAX network using TypeScript and Rust.
 - [`intmax-walletsdk`](https://github.com/InternetMaximalism/intmax-walletsdk): SDK for wallet providers to integrate with INTMAX using the WalletSDK protocol.

 ## Documents